Getting started with the MVC project template¶

 - use of MVC architecture

-The next pages describes the built-in support for dependency injection, and automatic generation of OpenAPI Documentation.
+The next pages describe the built-in support for dependency injection, and automatic generation of OpenAPI Documentation.